SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDM-760.md

 ## Installation and configuration

-This driver uses a Simple Network Management Protocol (**SNMP**) connection and needs following user information:
+This connector uses a Simple Network Management Protocol (**SNMP**) connection and needs following user information:

 **SNMP CONNECTION**: